Photonios/program-runner/README.md

     [program-runner] send signal (SIGUSR2) to [pid] (/home/myuser/myserverprogram) [program-runner] send signal (SIGUSR1) to [pid] (/home/myuser/myserverprogram)

 The argument specified to `program-runner-start/stop/restart` only has to be part of the path to the actual program you specified to program-runner.
 It looks at the process list to identify which instance of `program-runner` to send the signal to.
 You can create your own script that starts/stops multiple instances of `program-runner`.

+Optionally you can also specify extra arguments that `program-runner` should pass:

+    $ program-runner /home/myuser/myserverprogram arg1 arg2

 ## Building / Installing